 Are there specific budget forms I need to complete when submitting a full proposal?

-Yes, the Budget and Budget Justification Form is required.
+Yes, the Budget and Budget Justification Forms are required.

 How much of my grant can go toward indirect costs?

-What is the typical award amount for a Research Grant?
+What is the typical award range for a Research Grant?